Madison County ROE #41 has developed a Return to Learning Plan for the 2021 – 2022 school year.

 Additionally, ample PPE has already been purchased with ESSER I and II funding to provide as clean an environment as available for students and staff.

 Small group instruction and tutoring will be utilized to help close the gap, along with targeted intervention programs such as Study Island.
 Assistance will be made available for those who need additional help beyond the regular school day or beyond the regular school year.
 For those who are deficient, the opportunity to earn academic credits will be made available throughout the regular school day and beyond.
 Finally, students' social emotional competencies, attendance and their grades will be used to analyze the impact of programs and resources made available because of the American Rescue Plan Funds.

 The proposed timeline for implementation of services to assist students is 8/18/2021 until 6/30/2024.

 The following programs will be funded with American Rescue Plan Resources:

-● The Center for Educational Opportunities and Educational Therapy Center will offer additional social emotional and academic supports beyond the regular school day to students who are struggling socially, emotionally or academically in transitioning back into a normal routine during the school year.
+- The Center for Educational Opportunities and Educational Therapy Center will offer academic supports beyond the regular school day to students who are struggling socially, emotionally or academically in transitioning back into a normal routine during the school year.

 Additional opportunities to reengage students, increase academic competency and/or earn additional academic credits will be provided beyond the regular school year to ensure all students that have been impacted after living in a pandemic for over 18 months have equal access to core subject content and social emotional opportunities.